 Imagine rectangles inside of a square.
 This is what a multi-panel assembly will look like with visible mullions.
 Mullions will create thick vertical lines between each panel.
 With visible mullions, each louver panel will stand out in the full assembly.
 You may not want these vertical lines in your louver assembly.
 For many stationary louvers, you have options for concealing mullions.

 You may choose to recess the jambs behind the blades or conceal it completely.
 To conceal the mullion, manufacturers attach vertical blade supports (VBS) where the two louvers would connect.
 The VBS will act as a jamb on the back of the louver, supporting the blades on the mullion end, but without creating a mullion.
 Recessed mullions will use a VBS with an angle piece extruded towards the face of the louver.
 This angle piece provides additional support for the blades but will create a small space between the blades.
 The hidden mullion uses a standard VBS, with no angle piece, at the point where the two louvers meet.
+This option is commonly referred to as "continuous line", because the blade profile is continuous from jamb to jamb.

 Your louver may require the additional support of a recessed mullion to maintain the integrity of the louver.
 Your louvers may be high up on the building, or they may be subjected to high winds or severe weather.
 You will need to consult the specifications of the project to decide whether the louver will need this support in place.
 If there are no such requirements, a fully hidden mullion will be the best option for concealing the connection between louver panels.